City of Newcastle Bulk Waste Service gives households two options for disposing of their bulky waste items:

 *Please note - Loads of asbestos waste over 100kg (including asbestos contaminated soil) or more than 10 square metres of asbestos sheeting must be registered with the NSW Environment Protection Authority, using the online WasteLocate tool, before transporting them to Summerhill.
 More information about transporting asbestos and the requirements for using WasteLocate is available on the EPA website.

 Self-haul voucher - UNACCEPTABLE materials

-- Hazardous/poisonous solid or liquid wastes e.g. chemicals - with the exception of items that are accepted through the Community Recycling Centre and asbestos waste (as outlined under Option 2 above).
+- Hazardous/poisonous solid or liquid wastes e.g. chemicals - with the exception of asbestos waste (as outlined under Option 2 above) and items that are accepted through the Community Recycling Centre (the same quantity limits apply).

 - Quantities in excess of two cubic metres or the equivalent of a 1.8m x 1.2m (6'x4') trailer loaded under one metre high.

 It's up to all of us to stop waste going to landfill and look after our environment.
 Before using the bulk waste service to dispose of your items, have you considered:

 - Reusing them for another purpose or salvaging parts for future use?

 - Giving items in good, usable condition to friends or family, or donating them to local charities or op shops?

 - Selling them, or listing them for free collection - via online trading sites (such as Gumtree, Ebay and Trading Post), local newspaper classifieds, or by holding a garage sale?